Henry Segerman

-Henry Segerman (born 1979 in Manchester, UK) is an Associate Professor of mathematics at Oklahoma State University in Stillwater, Oklahoma who does research in three-dimensional geometry and topology, especially three-manifolds, triangulations and hyperbolic geometry.
+Henry Segerman (born 1979 in Manchester, UK) is a Professor of mathematics at Oklahoma State University in Stillwater, Oklahoma who does research in three-dimensional geometry and topology, especially three-manifolds, triangulations and hyperbolic geometry.

 He was the first person to publish a book on mathematical 3D printing, and is also a recreational mathematician and mathematical artist with expertise in virtual reality.
 His frequent collaborators include Vi Hart, Elisabetta Matsumoto and Saul Schleimer.

 Education and career

 Segerman received his Master of Mathematics (MS) at the University of Oxford (2001) and then his PhD at Stanford University (2007) for the dissertation "Incompressible Surfaces in Hyperbolic Punctured Torus Bundles are Strongly Detected" under Steven Paul Kerckhoff.

 He was a Lecturer at the University of Texas at Austin (2007–2010) and was a Research Fellow at University of Melbourne (2010–2013).
-He became an Assistant Professor at Oklahoma State University (2013–2018) and then an Associate Professor there in 2018 until the present.
+He became an Assistant Professor at Oklahoma State University (2013–2018), then an Associate Professor (2018-2025), and then a full Professor from July 2025 to the present.

 Segerman's research lends itself to mathematics with a strong visual component.
 This led directly to his involvement with 3D printing.
 In 2016 he wrote the book Visualizing Mathematics With 3D Printing.
 Laura Taalman in a review said, "Segerman's book is an inside tour of mathematics with breathtaking 3D-printed scenery."